The North Wind and the Sun: Use in phonetic demonstrations

 The fable has also been proposed as a parallel text in comparative linguistics as it provides more natural language than the Lord's Prayer.
 In addition, impromptu tellings can indicate differences within languages such as dialects or national varieties.
 The example above, for instance, has shined where British English usage is shone.
 The previous IPA handbook transcribed shone for the Southern British and Scottish versions, but began to shine for the American English version.
 For an illustration of New Zealand English, the fable was replaced by "The Southerly Wind and the Sun" to make it geographically appropriate.

+It has been criticized for its limitations in descriptive and acoustic research on varieties of English, and alternative passages like The Boy Who Cried Wolf have been suggested as replacements.